Scott's TV Setup

 I've used three such devices:

 So, how do these devices work?
 It's quite simple actually.
 It's a small hand-sized device that plugs into an HDMI port on the back of your TV.
 You switch the input on your TV to this HDMI device, connect the device to your wifi, and install any apps you want.
-The only cost is the purchase price.
-There is no monthly cost to own one of these, only the monthly fees for any apps you install.

-These are the apps I have installed:
+These are some apps that I have installed:

 Angel Studios, Epoch TV, Freeplay, Freevee, Netflix, Pluto TV, Prime Video, Starz, Sling TV, Tablo, Tubi, YouTube, and XTV.